 Electric Make simulates a serial GNU Make or NMAKE build.
-Even though Electric Make runs many commands in parallel, the command output (including text written to standard streams and changes to the file system, such as creating or updating files) appears serially in the original order without overlapping.
-This feature is called transactional output (or "serial order execution") and is unique to ElectricAccelerator Developer Edition among parallel build systems.
+Though Electric Make runs many commands in parallel, the command output (including text written to standard streams and changes to the file system, such as creating or updating files) appears serially in the original order without overlapping.
+This feature is called transactional output (or "serial order execution") and is unique to Accelerator among parallel build systems.
 This feature ensures standard output streams and underlying file systems always reflect a consistent build execution state, regardless of how many jobs Electric Make is actually running concurrently.